 Legal and Policy Environment

-A mature, modern legislative regime provides clear lines of responsibility and accountability for governments and companies.
-Such a regime should provide the foundation of good governance and contribute to sustainable development in all aspects of social and economic life.
+A mature modern legislative regime is the one that provides clear lines of responsibility and accountability.
+Such a regime provides the foundation of good governance and contribute to sustainable development in all aspects of social and economic life.

 Financial Benefit Optimization